rougin/credo/README.md

 ```

 > [!NOTE]
-> Its value should be the path of the `vendor` directory.
+> Its value should be the path of the `vendor` directory of the current project.

-Next is to create any model that conforms to the `Doctrine` documentation:
+Next is to create an entity that conforms to the [documentation](https://www.doctrine-project.org/projects/doctrine-orm/en/current/tutorials/getting-started.html#an-example-model-bug-tracker) of `Doctrine ORM` (e.g., `User`):

 ``` php
 // application/models/User.php